TypeCobolTeam/TypeCobolBuild/README.md

 # TypeCobolBuild

 Build engine for [TypeCobol](https://github.com/TypeCobolTeam/TypeCobol) : A Prototype of an incremental Cobol compiler front-end for IBM Enterprise Cobol 5.1 for zOS syntax.
-The purpose of the TypeCobolBuild project is to provide a tool for compiling project using the TypeCobol parser/generator.
+The purpose of the TypeCobolBuild project is to provide a tool for compiling projects using the [TypeCobol](https://github.com/TypeCobolTeam/TypeCobol) parser/generator.

 # Architecture overview